lethangomes/AI-Textbook-Capstone/CONTRIBUTING.md

 Describe versioning scheme, tagging, changelog generation, packaging/publishing steps, and rollback process.

+We will use Semantic Versioning (MAJOR.MINOR.PATCH) for all releases.
+### Release Steps
+1. Ensure all merged PRs are documented in CHANGELOG.md.
+2. Tag the release in GitHub using the following format: vX.Y.Z.
+3. Push the tag for release automation (once CI/CD is configured).
+4. Publish updated documentation if applicable.
+5. If a relaease causes critical issues, revert tag and initiate rollback process.

+### Rollback Process
+1. Revert the problematic commit or tag.
+2. Open a PR with a clear and detailed explanation of the issue.
+3. Notify the team and schedule a fix or patch release.

 ## Support & Contact

 Provide maintainer contact channel, expected response windows, and where to ask questions.
+### Maintainser Contact
+Primary Maintainer: Lucas Gomes (gomesl@oregonstate.edu) Secondary Maintainer: Joseph Slade (joseph.slade@oregonstate.edu)

+### Response Expectations
+Expect replies whithin 48 hours during weekdays.

+### Where to Ask Questions
+- Use GitHub Issues for bug reports and feature requests.
+- Use GitHub Discussions for feedback and general questions or ideas.